 Where You're Operating

-But the terrain has.
+But the terrain has changed.

 It accumulates.